Freya-Alpha/fa-models/README.md

 Upgrade the setuptools: `pip install --upgrade setuptools`

-Bump the version in pyproject.toml: `bumpver update --patch`
+Bump the version in pyproject.toml: `bumpver update --patch` This will commit a new version to GitHub.

 Build the project: `python -m build`